A Normality Test for High-dimensional Data based on a Nearest Neighbor Approach: Simulation Studies

 \end{itemize}

 We set the size of the tests to be 0.05 under all settings, and choose $B=500$ in the algorithm.
 We run 1,000 replications to summarize the empirical size and power.
-The results are reported in Tables \ref{tab:size} and \ref{tab:power1}.
+The empirical size results are reported in Table \ref{tab:size} and the power results of Distributions 1 and 2 are reported in Tables \ref{tab:power1} and \ref{tab:power2}.

-From Table \ref{tab:size}, we observe that the new test can control the size reasonably well under all settings, while the extended Friedman-Rafsky test has some serious size distortion for Model 3 when the dimension is larger than the sample size.
+From Table \ref{tab:size}, we observe that the new test can control the size reasonably well under all settings, while the extended Friedman-Rafsky test has some serious size distortion for Model 3 when the dimension is larger than the sample size. { In addition, both of the multivariate Shapiro--Wilk's test and the Fisher's test have some size inflation for Model 2 when $d=300$ and $n=100$.}

 For power comparison, we first studied the annoying heavy tail scenario -- multivariate $t$-distribution.
-It can be seen from Table \ref{tab:power1} that, the new test can capture the signal very well, while the extended Friedman-Rafsky test suffers from much lower power.
-We also studied the scenario that the distribution is a mixture of two multivariate Gaussian distributions and we observed similar phenomena that the new test has much higher power than the extended Friedman-Rafsky test under all settings.
+It can be seen from Table \ref{tab:power1} that, the new test can capture the signal very well, while the extended Friedman-Rafsky test suffers from much lower power. { In the meanwhile, both of the multivariate Shapiro--Wilk's test and the Fisher's test have competitive power performance under the low-dimensional settings, but have fast decaying power performance (much lower than the proposed method) as $d$ increases.} We also studied the scenario that the distribution is a mixture of two multivariate Gaussian distributions and we observed similar phenomena in Table \ref{tab:power2} that the new test has much higher power than the extended Friedman-Rafsky test under all settings and has better performance than ``mvSW'' and ``Fisher'' for $d=100$ and $300$.

-In summary, for all scenarios studied above, our new proposed algorithm provides superior performance in both empirical size as well as empirical power comparing with the existing methods.
+{ The empirical size and power performance of all four methods are also illustrated in the empirical cumulative distribution function (ecdf) plots as shown in Figures \ref{ecdf1.fig} and \ref{ecdf2.fig}, for Model 1 and $d=n=100$.
+We observe similar patterns for the other models.} In summary, for all scenarios studied above, our newly proposed algorithm provides superior performance in both empirical size as well as empirical power comparing with the existing methods.